 1. What do you actually do?

 I make my living by working as a remote freelance graphic designer.
 Most of my clients are from Germany, Austria and Switzerland.
-Wake Up Stoked is becoming a bigger part in my life but freelancing is still paying my bills.
+Wake Up Stoked is becoming a bigger part in my business but freelancing is still mainly paying my bills.
+I am also working as a freelancing writer for some kitesurf magazines and an outdoor platform occasionally.

 2. It looks like you’re on holiday and kitesurfing 24/7.
 Seems so easy, how can I get that?